The more complex and uncertain a policy issue is, the more useful it is to approach it through humility

 For the government to formulate policies that address the most pressing questions of the 21st century, it must first address the structural and cultural problems of its policy-making processes.
 Solving wicked problems requires policy-making that moves away from the illusion of top-down steering into a networked model.

-This report presents an ideal model for how a humble approach could be applied in the Finnish context and an analysis of which the first steps towards an increasingly humble approach could be.
+This report presents an ideal model for how a humble approach could be applied in the Finnish context and an analysis of what the first steps towards an increasingly humble approach could be.

 For further inquiries: